FRONTIER HARVEST MINISTRIES OF FORD CITY, PA

 10. Although a third temple is promised to Israel, we do not have any mandate in Scripture as Christians to build buildings for our place of worship.

-11. Neither do we have His command not to make use of church buildings, yet the tradition of placing so much emphasis and material investment into church buildings certainly can’t be justified with Biblical principles.
+11. The tradition of placing so much emphasis and material investment into church buildings certainly can’t be justified with Biblical principles.
 In fact, God only ever provided for ONE building for all Israelites to worship in (tabernacle or temple).
 Millions of people shared and supported ONE building!
-Why do we need so many church buildings today?

 Therefore, the following Biblical principles ought to be followed:

-2. The tithes of the people should support God-called, gifted, full-time ministers of the Word of God.
+1. The tithes (in principle, not legalism) of the people should support God-called, gifted, full-time ministers of the Word of God.

-3. The temple of the Spirit is the believer, not the building, so this should be our priority: Don’t neglect the temple of God.
+2. The temple of the Spirit is the believer, not the building, so this should be our priority: Don’t neglect the temple of God.
+Use offerings to serve the poor.